tedneward/Worldspine-DnD5e/Classes/Barbarian/TotemWarrior.md

 ```
 def level6(npc):
     spirit = choose("Choose a Totem Spirit: ", ['Bear', 'Eagle', 'Elk', 'Tiger', 'Wolf'])
-    npc.spirit = spirit
-    if npc.spirit == 'Bear':
+    if spirit == 'Bear':
-        npc.traits.append("***Aspect of the Beast: Bear.*** Your carrying capacity (including maximum load and maximum lift) is doubled, and you have advantage on Strength checks made to push, pull, lift, or break objects.")
+        npc.append(Feature("Aspect of the Beast: Bear", "Your carrying capacity (including maximum load and maximum lift) is doubled, and you have advantage on Strength checks made to push, pull, lift, or break objects.") )
-    elif npc.spirit == 'Eagle':
+    elif spirit == 'Eagle':
-        npc.traits.append("***Aspect of the Beast: Eagle.*** You can see up to 1 mile away with no difficulty, able to discern even fine details as though looking at something no more than 100 feet away from you.
-Additionally, dim light doesn't impose disadvantage on your Wisdom (Perception) checks.")
+        npc.append(Feature("Aspect of the Beast: Eagle", "You can see up to 1 mile away with no difficulty, able to discern even fine details as though looking at something no more than 100 feet away from you.
+Additionally, dim light doesn't impose disadvantage on your Wisdom (Perception) checks.") )
-    elif npc.spirit == 'Elk':
+    elif spirit == 'Elk':
-        npc.traits.append("***Aspect of the Beast: Elk.*** Whether mounted or on foot, your travel pace is doubled, as is the travel pace of up to ten companions while they're within 60 feet of you and you're not incapacitated.")
+        npc.append(Feature("Aspect of the Beast: Elk", "Whether mounted or on foot, your travel pace is doubled, as is the travel pace of up to ten companions while they're within 60 feet of you and you're not incapacitated.") )
-    elif npc.spirit == 'Tiger':
+    elif spirit == 'Tiger':
         chooseskill(npc, ['Athletics', 'Acrobatics', 'Stealth', 'Survival'])
         chooseskill(npc, ['Athletics', 'Acrobatics', 'Stealth', 'Survival'])
-    elif npc.spirit == 'Wolf':
+    elif spirit == 'Wolf':
-        npc.traits.append("***Aspect of the Beast: Wolf.*** You can track other creatures while traveling at a fast pace, and you can move stealthily while traveling at a normal pace.")
+        npc.append(Feature("Aspect of the Beast: Wolf", "You can track other creatures while traveling at a fast pace, and you can move stealthily while traveling at a normal pace.") )
     else:
         error("WTF?!?
-There is no Totem Spirit '" + str(npc.spirit) + "'")
+There is no Totem Spirit '" + spirit + "'")
 ```

 ## Spirit Walker